 One of my friends said that canyoning “changed her life” and after doing it, I understand what she meant.
 The best thing about the adventure activities in Costa Rica is that they break down barriers and make you feel free, almost invincible!

-Some other places that offer canyoning tours are Monteverde, Jaco and Turrialba but the one in Arenal is the most popular for good reason as it has the tallest waterfalls!
+Some other places that offer canyoning tours are Monteverde, Jaco and Turrialba.
+However, La Fortuna is the most popular as it has the tallest waterfalls!

 White Water Rafting

 If you love outdoor adventure, then you must go white water rafting.
 White water rafting is an excellent way to experience the beauty of Costa Rica as you paddle down roaring rivers surrounded by luscious flora and fauna.